Backshall battered by Strictly

-Speaking at the Children's Baftas, the naturalist, who left the show this week after losing the dance-off to Sunetra Sarker and Brendan Cole, said that the gruelling training regime had left him feeling exhausted.
+The naturalist, who left the show this weekend after losing the dance-off to Sunetra Sarker, said that the gruelling training regime had left him feeling exhausted.

 "You don't really get any days off, and after a while you really do start to get aches and pains and respect quite how hard it is for the dancers."